Jossyhod/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that sets the permission to the file hello as follows
+Create a script that creates a directory called my_dir with permissions 751 in the working directory.